Skip to main content

 The City Newsfeed is just one way to stay in touch with what's going on in the City of Somerville.
 You can also:

-Somerville Appointments Advisory Committee Seeks New Members
+Somerville Community Preservation Committee Seeks New Member

 Please submit website feedback using this form.
 Be sure to include: